 Office@WashingtonHeritageMuseums.Org

+540-373-5630

+0

 1300 Charles St, Fredericksburg, VA 22401

-SCHOOLTOUR PAYMENTS

-All museums accept credit cards, cash or checks for payment.
-WHM charges a 3% credit card convenience fee.
-All checks should be made payable to Washington Heritage Museums.

-Payment Policy

-An invoice will be sent upon confirmation to the email address on file.
-Payment in advance of a field trip is encouraged, but payments may be made on the day of the tour.
+SCHOOL TOUR PAYMENTS All museums accept credit cards, cash or checks for payment.
+All checks should be made payable to Washington Heritage Museums, not the individual museum(s).
+Payment Policy Payment in advance of a field trip is encouraged, but payments may be made the day of the tour.
+If payment is not received by the start of the tour, your organization will be invoiced.
 No refunds will be issued for students who are absent the day of the tour.

-Delays and Cancellation

-The museums follow the Fredericksburg School System and close when their schools close for snow days.
+Delays and Cancellation The museums follow the Fredericksburg School System and close when their schools close for snow days.
 In the event your school system announces a delayed opening, your tour is considered to be cancelled.
 Please call the Washington Heritage Museums office (540-373-5630) to reschedule.
 School tours generally begin before the museums open to the public.
 A minimum of one business day's notice is required to cancel, except for school system cancellations or delays.

 HELP PRESERVE HISTORY!

-A Guide on How to Behave in Museums

-Avoid Touching Museum Objects

-Natural oils and dirt on our fingers will damage historic objects and walls, and any food or gum indoors can attract insects and rodents that eat museum objects and the museum.
+A Guide on How to Behave in Museums Avoid Touching Museum Objects Natural oils and dirt on our fingers will damage historic objects and walls, and any food or gum indoors can attract insects and rodents that eat museum objects and the museum.
 Please sit on the floor instead of leaning on the wall if you are tired and cannot stand.